-(a) Spread of hours
+(b) Spread of hours

-- (i) The ordinary hours of work are to be worked between 7.00 am and 6.00 pm. - (ii) The ordinary hours of work for employees engaged to clean the premises or attend to heating apparatus for the machines or buildings may be between the hours of 6.30 am and 6.00 pm. - (iii) Ordinary hours are to be worked continuously except for meal breaks at the discretion of the employer.
+(i) The ordinary hours of work are to be worked between 7.00 am and 6.00 pm.

+(ii) The ordinary hours of work for employees engaged to clean the premises or attend to heating apparatus for the machines or buildings may be worked between 6.30 am and 6.00 pm.

-(b) Altering spread of hours
+(c) Altering the spread of hours

-- (i) The daily spread of hours may be altered by up to one hour at one end of the spread (but not both) by agreement between an employer and the majority of employees affected (level 2 facilitation). - (ii) The daily spread of hours may be altered by up to one hour at one end of the spread (but not both), by agreement between the employer and an individual employee (level 2 facilitation) and may: - only be accessed where no majority agreement has been reached; - only be implemented in respect of individual employees who have reached agreement; and - the agreement is only with an individual employee or a number of individuals less than the majority in the workplace or a section or sections of it.
+- (i) The daily spread of hours may be altered by up to one hour at one end of the spread (but not both) by agreement between an employer and the majority of employees affected (level 2 facilitation). - (ii) The daily spread of hours may be altered by up to one hour at one end of the spread (but not both), by agreement between the employer and an individual employee (level 2 facilitation).
+Agreement under clause 20.3(c)(ii) may only: - be accessed where no majority agreement has been reached; - be implemented in respect of individual employees who have reached agreement; and - apply to an individual employee or a number of individuals less than the majority in the workplace or section or sections of it.